 Does your podcast have a set list of goals?

 In any kind of public relations strategy, there needs to be some kind of planning and goal setting so that your startup will take off at the perfect moment.

 You need to figure out the benefits that a podcast would bring to your startup.
-Some of them may include; building industry credibility, establishing thought leadership, social proof, and increase exposure to various customer profiles.
-Think of everything that you want to put into your podcast and all of the factors will make your startup a success.
+Some of them may include; building industry credibility, establishing thought leadership, social proof, and increasing exposure to various customer profiles.
+Think of everything that you want to put into your podcast and all of the factors that will make your startup a success.

 It is important for every podcast to have a mission statement that they believe in.
 It basically describes what your podcast is passionate about and why you do what you do.
 The basic questions that need to be answered: